“It’s an old-fashioned attitude, wanting to be really thin” — Do Victoria Beckham’s comments on body image reflect modern mentality?

 “Every woman wants a nice, round, curvy bottom, right?”
 Beckham says.
 “The curvier you are, the better my VB Body dresses look.”
 Referring to the brand new permanent collection, each piece is designed to hug the figure and celebrate simplicity.
 The collection ranges in size from a UK 6 to 18 and VB says, “I want this to be inclusive of body shape, of skin colour – and of budget … This isn’t just about me.”

-In 2009, just thirteen years ago, Kate Moss uttered this controversial statement as one of her many mantras, prompting quite a bit of backlash.
+In 2009, just thirteen years ago, Kate Moss uttered the controversial statement ‘nothing tastes as good as skinny feels’ as one of her many mantras, prompting quite a bit of backlash.
 Having since expressed her regret, the model spoke to NBC about the growing levels of diversity being seen in mainstream media.
 “There’s so many different sizes and colours and heights,” she said.
 “Why would you just [have] a one-size model being [representative] for all of these people?”

 The body positivity movement continues to make further room for a wider scope of representation, and the wellness boom has promoted healthy eating and an active lifestyle, it’s absolutely true that attitudes have shifted.
 But as with all trend cycles, are the cigarettes and smudged eyeliner of the controversially dubbed ‘heroin chic’ days upon us once more?